misrab/docs/Dai.md

 ### Competition & The Importance of Ease-of-Use
 As mentioned previously, there is a large amount of money and brainpower working on cryptocurrency with price stability.
 By virtue of having “true decentralization”, The Dai Credit System is by far the most complex model being contemplated in the blockchain industry.
 A perceived risk is a movement among cryptocurrency users where the ideals of decentralization are exchanged for the simplicity and marketing of centralized digital assets.

 **Mitigation:** We expect that Dai will in fact be quite easy to use for a regular crypto-user.
 Dai will be a standard Ethereum token adhering to the ERC20 standard and easily available with high liquidity across the ecosystem.
-The system has been designed in such a way that the average user need not understand the underlying mechanics of the system in order to use Dai, a key notion that will foster adoption.
+The system has been designed in such a way that the average user need not understand the underlying mechanics of the system in order to use Dai.

-We will also invest heavily in core branding and international educational material during the initial launch of the system.
-If resources permit, the Dai Foundation will use the surplus of its MKR holdings on charity projects, which if done correctly and on a large enough scale, will guarantee positively biased exposure in mainstream media and growth of the Dai foundation's brand.
+The complexities of the Dai Credit System will need to be understood primarily by Keepers and sophisticated capital investment companies that use the Dai Credit System for advanced financial purposes, and these types of users have enough resources to onboard themselves as long as there is abundant and clear documentation of every aspect of the systems mechanics, which the Maker community and Dai Foundation will ensure is the case.

-The complexities of the Dai Credit System will need to be understood primarily by Keepers and sophisticated capital investment companies that use the Dai Credit System for advanced financial purposes.
-While we appreciate that The Dai Credit System can be difficult to understand for laymen, it is not impossible to grasp.
-Nevertheless, most individuals interested in cryptocurrency will not need to understand all of the components of the system, similar to how many Ether holders do not fully understand the complex inner-workings of Ethereum.
+The Dai Foundation will also invest heavily in core branding and international educational material during the initial launch of the system.
+If resources permit, the Dai Foundation will use the surplus of its MKR holdings on charity projects, which if done correctly and on a large enough scale, will guarantee positively biased exposure in mainstream media and growth of the Dai brand.

 ### Pricing Errors, Irrationality & Unforeseen Events